cds-consensys/block-explorer/README.md

      a contract is created.
 According to
      https://ethereum.stackexchange.com/a/29703/30050 Contract creation is
      detected when the transaction's `to` field is null, however on ganache, the `to` field is '0x0'.
-The implication is there could be other differences depending on network and should be considered when processing.
+The implication is there may be other differences depending on network and should be considered when processing.
+     - This is avoided by examining the transactionReceipt, which contains the created contract address if one was created.
+It also informs whether the transaction was accepted or rejected (reverted)

 # Tools